During the lease term in Franconia

 - Selling a 1031 tax exchange & more

-- Starting our management of your rental
+- Starting our management of your property

-- When owners don't yet know their new address
+- When property owners don't yet know their new address

-- Vetting tenants in Franconia
+- Vetting renters in Franconia